[!] WORK IN PROGRESS // EXPERIMENTAL PROTOTYPE ACTIVE // RESEARCH DATA SUBJECT TO CHANGE

 The Search Kernel

-// RECURSIVE DEPTH
+// RECURSIVE SEARCH DEPTH

 Geometric Move Calculator